|

 that the caregiver understands the limitations of what we can accomplish.
 While we

-can offer practical support and bridge the gap between survivors
+can offer practical support and bridge the gap between survivors and their families

 back home, thereby making the grief more bearable, we cannot make the pain of the